 In all the core modules for your degree, you will attend weekly lectures and follow a prescribed course of suggested readings.
 The lectures introduce you to the basic concepts of the module, while the suggested readings ensure that everyone has a common set of texts to refer to.
-You'll find that you have more reading and independent study to do than you will be used to if you have come from school, and it is important that you do this reading so you can keep up in class.
+You'll find that you have more reading and independent study to do than you had at school or college, and it is important that you do this reading so you can keep up in class.